sangkangnamami/data_science_bootcamp_8/README.md

 # data_science_bootcamp_8
-My data portfolio for data analyst role
+My data portfolio for data analyst role.

-## what did I learn from this bootcamp
+## What did I learn from this bootcamp?

 I learned a lot of stuff related to data science skills.
 This bootcamp have 10 sprints as follow.